 ATTO - the Amazon Tall Tower Observatory

-Since March 2016, with the tall tower construction complete, ATTO has entered a new phase of research, adding MPI-BGC in a leadership role together with MPI-Chemistry and INPA.
-Funding during this phase comes from the MCTI (Brazil), BMBF (Germany) and the Max-Planck Society.
+Since March 2016, with the tall tower construction complete, ATTO has entered a new phase of research, adding the Max Planck Institute for Biogeochemistry (MPI-BGC) in a leadership role together with MPI-C and INPA.
+ATTO is funded by MCTI (Brazil), BMBF (Germany) and the Max-Planck Society.

 The ATTO site has 2 80-m towers and a new 325-m tall tower as well as a field camp, power generators, and laboratory containers.

 - 23-Mar-2018 ATTO workshop - Save the date

 The next ATTO workshop will take place in Jena, 18. – 20.
 June 2018.
 More information to follow soon.

 - 26-Feb-2018 Post-doc positions in ATTO project